 $5.97 – $8.97

-Chocolate mint has a flavor reminiscent of the Thin Mint Girl Scout cookies.
+Chocolate Mint has a flavor reminiscent of the Thin Mint Girl Scout cookies.
 Adds a wonderful flavor to any chocolate dish.
-Chocolate Mint blooms in late summer.
+Chocolate Mint blooms in late summer and adds a hint of chocolate and mint to salads or other culinary dishes.
 It thrives in moist conditions.
 See our blog post on growing mints for complete information.
-Since all mints can be invasive, it is best to grow them in containers.
+Since mints including Chocolate Mint can be invasive, it is best to grow them in containers.

 - Scientific Name: Mentha piperita